-- Your work area is only used for business activities.
+- Your work area is used only for business activities.
 (If you occasionally do paperwork at the kitchen table, your kitchen does not qualify as a home office.)

 - Your work area must be the principal place of business for your ecommerce company.
 You should be ready to prove this with a consistent, printed schedule.